 New ship for North Sea conservation

-On Saturday 2 November, in the company of over 150 representatives from the maritime sector and (national) government, the Sea Ranger Service will be present a new ship for ocean conservation in the North Sea.
+On Saturday 2 November, in the company of over 150 representatives from the maritime sector and (national) government, the Sea Ranger Service will present a new ship for ocean conservation in the North Sea.
 The ship will be used to carry out research into plastic pollution, seaweed cultivation and nature restoration.

 Since October 2018, young Sea Rangers have been sailing daily to perform research and management tasks at sea.
 They have carried out research for the Netherlands Institute for Sea Research (NIOZ) into plastic pollution in the North Sea and they perform daily weather observations for the Dutch meteorological institute KNMI.
 The work has so far been done with the sailing ship Tooluka.
 With the new ship, named Fantastiko, the work of the Sea Rangers continues in the Dutch North Sea area.